Small ReLU networks are powerful memorizers: a tight analysis of memorization capacity

-If any two adjacent hidden layers satisfy $d_{l_1} d_{l_1+1} = \Omega(Nd_y)$, this network can fit $N$ data points ($m=1$).
+If any two adjacent hidden layers satisfy $d_{l} d_{l+1} = \Omega(Nd_y)$, this network can fit $N$ data points ($m=1$), even when all the other hidden layers have only one hidden node.
 Even with networks narrower than $\sqrt {N d_y}$ (thus $m>1$), we can still achieve universal finite sample expressivity as long as there are $\Omega(N d_y)$ edges between disjoint pairs of adjacent layers.
-However, we have the ``cost'' $r_j$ in the width of hidden layers, because we need to propagate input and output information using $r_j$ nodes.
+However, we have the ``cost'' $r_j$ in the width of hidden layers; this is because we fit subsets of the dataset using multiple pairs of layers.
+To do this, we need $r_j$ extra nodes to propagate input and output information to the subsequent layers.
 For more details, please refer to the proof.

 Proposition~\ref{thm:htanml} gives a lower bound $\Omega(\sum_{l=1}^{L-2}d_l d_{l+1})$ on memorization capacity for $L$-layer networks.
 For fixed input/output dimensions, this is indeed $\Omega(W)$, where $W$ is the number of edges in the network.
 On the other hand, \citet{bartlett2019nearly} showed an upper bound $O(WL \log W)$ on VC dimension, which is also an upper bound on memorization capacity.
 Thus, for any fixed $L$, our lower bound is nearly tight.
 We conjecture that, as we have proved in 2- and 3-layer cases, the memorization capacity is $\Theta(W)$, independent of $L$; we leave closing this gap for future work.